Skip to content

 The Motivation: Returning to Odisha After 30 Years

-Revisiting a place after decades gives you two journeys in one—the one you remember and the one you experience now.
 Odisha was part nostalgia, part curiosity, and part spiritual pull.
 Temples, rituals, architecture, and coastal landscapes form a unique cultural geography here.
-And when you return after 30 years, you realise that cities change, rituals endure, and memories quietly resurface in unexpected ways.
+Cities change, rituals endure, and memories quietly resurface in unexpected ways.
+This was not a rushed checklist trip.
+It was intentionally slow, reflective, and open-ended.

 Trip Planning and Logistics